penciless/binhjs/docs/routing.md

 ## 1. Router

 **Class:** `Binh.Router`
-> Contructor `Binh(routes, options)` initializing web app is actually a `Binh.Router` under its implementation, but with extend settings.
+> Contructor `Binh(routes, options)` initializing web app is actually a `Binh.Router` under its implementation, but with default settings.

 <br/>